sunaku/vim-unbundle/README.markdown

 adds all subdirectories therein back into Vim's runtimepath.
 This lets you keep your [bundles] isolated in their own directories, instead of having to share your Vim user configuration directory communally with your [bundles].

+### ftbundles - filetype specific bundles

+Unbundle also looks for directories called `ftbundle/` in Vim's runtimepath.
+These directories contain subdirectories whose names reflect Vim filetypes.
+These subdirectories contain bundles that are only loaded when Vim demands it.

+For example, if you have 5 bundles that concern the `ruby` filetype, then you would place those bundles in `ftbundle/ruby/` to only load them when you edit a Ruby file.

 ------------------------------------------------------------------------------
 Installation